Rick Moser

-Richard A. Moser (born December 18, 1956) is an American actor and a former football running back who played for the Pittsburgh Steelers, Miami Dolphins, Kansas City Chiefs, and Tampa Bay Buccaneers of the National Football League (NFL).
-Moser attended Scarsdale High School and the University of Rhode Island, where he was a two-time 1st Team NCAA Academic All-American, graduating summa cum laude with a B.S. in marketing.
+Richard A. Moser (born December 18, 1956) is an American actor and a former professional football running back who played for the Pittsburgh Steelers, Miami Dolphins, Kansas City Chiefs, and Tampa Bay Buccaneers of the National Football League (NFL).
+Moser attended Scarsdale High School and the University of Rhode Island, where he was a two-time first team NCAA Academic All-American, graduating summa cum laude with a B.S. in marketing.
 Moser was elected in 1978 to the Beta Gamma Sigma National Business Honor Society, and held the position of secretary.

 Football career

-Moser played in parts of five NFL seasons between 1978 and 1982 for four different teams, carrying the ball 54 times for 190 yards and one touchdown.
+Selected in the eighth round of the 1978 NFL draft by the Pittsburgh Steelers, Moser played in parts of five NFL seasons between 1978 and 1982 for four different teams, carrying the ball 54 times for 190 yards and one touchdown.
 He also caught three passes for 20 yards and one score and returned six kickoffs for 108 yards in his professional career.
 His primary contribution was on special teams.
 Moser was a member of two Super Bowl winning teams with the Steelers following the 1978 (Super Bowl XIII) and 1979 (Super Bowl XIV) seasons.
 In Super Bowl XIV, Moser recorded a Super Bowl record of five tackles on the kickoff team.